github/codeql/docs/language/learn-ql/java/introduce-libraries-java.rst

 ➤ `See this in the query console <https://lgtm.com/query/666680036/>`__.
 The LGTM.com demo projects all appear to have many methods that are not called directly, but this is unlikely to be the whole story.
 To explore this area further, see :doc:`Navigating the call graph <call-graph>`.

-For more information about callables and calls, see the :doc:`call graph tutorial <call-graph>`.
+For more information about callables and calls, see the :doc:`article on the call graph <call-graph>`.

 Further reading
 ---------------

--  Experiment with the worked examples in the CodeQL for Java tutorial topics: :doc:`Types and the class hierarchy <types-class-hierarchy>`, :doc:`Expressions and statements <expressions-statements>`, :doc:`Navigating the call graph <call-graph>`, :doc:`Annotations <annotations>`, :doc:`Javadoc <javadoc>` and :doc:`Working with source locations <source-locations>`.
+-  Experiment with the worked examples in the CodeQL for Java articles: :doc:`Java types <types-class-hierarchy>`, :doc:`Overflow-prone comparisons in Java <expressions-statements>`, :doc:`Navigating the call graph <call-graph>`, :doc:`Annotations in Java <annotations>`, :doc:`Javadoc <javadoc>` and :doc:`Working with source locations <source-locations>`.
--  Find out how specific classes in the AST are represented in the standard library for Java: :doc:`AST class reference <ast-class-reference>`.
+-  Find out how specific classes in the AST are represented in the standard library for Java: :doc:`Classes for working with Java code <ast-class-reference>`.
 -  Find out more about QL in the `QL language handbook <https://help.semmle.com/QL/ql-handbook/index.html>`__ and `QL language specification <https://help.semmle.com/QL/ql-spec/language.html>`__.